MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 1. Select your key, and then select **Recover**.

 1. Return to your index in Azure AI Search and rerun the query.
 You should see search results.
+If you don't see immediate results, wait a minute and try again.

 ## Set up a policy to enforce CMK compliance